 The Competition and Markets Authority prevented from investigating Apple Inc.

-The investigation by the Competition and Markets Authority (CMA) was intending to look into the influence and control that Apple Inc. and Alphabet Inc., the owner of Google, have over a range of platforms including mobile web browsers, app stores, gaming and operating systems.
+The investigation by the Competition and Markets Authority (CMA) intended to look into the influence and control that Apple Inc. and Alphabet Inc., the owner of Google, have over a range of platforms including mobile web browsers, app stores, gaming and operating systems.
 The investigation was triggered by its findings in its mobile browser market study and was aimed at the question of whether the two organisations’ level of control amounted to a stranglehold that resisted fair competition preventing consumer choice.

 Apple Inc. embarked on a legal challenge to the validity of the CMA’s investigation arguing that the investigation was started too late and did not follow the rules on timing, therefore the investigation was invalid.
 The timings were imposed by Parliament to control and limit the length of time during which businesses would be subject to an investigation hanging over them and also to ensure that the CMA used its available resources efficiently.
 Competition Appeal Tribunal ruled that the consultation process proposed by the CMA was timed out and therefore could not go ahead.